jlin106/covid-19-databases-final-proj/README.md

 dailyCOVID19Reports have data for several days.
 Additionally, the ImportsFrom_small and ExportsTo_small have >15 rows because each country can have several trading partners.

-All data gathered from the UN represents data from the same year for any given attribute.
-So, for example, the gdpPerCapita for each country is data from 2017 for each country because that is the most recent data.
-For countries that didn't have data from the most recent year for a given attribute, their attribute is listed as null.